Extra Financial Help

 People with limited incomes may qualify for help to pay for their prescription drug costs.
-If you qualify, Medicare could pay for 75% or more of your drug costs.
+If you qualify for Extra Help, Medicare could pay for 75% or more of your drug costs.
 This can include monthly prescription drug premiums, annual deductibles and coinsurance.
 If you qualify, you won’t have a coverage gap or a late enrollment penalty.

 Medicare 1-800-MEDICARE (1-800-633-4227)